pierre-vignoles/telegram_scrapping_multiple_accounts/README.md

 * Never add more than 50 users per account per day
 * Never add more than 200 users per group per day
 * Always wait 3 days at minimum after the creation of your account to start to add users with it.
-* During these 3 days minimum, use [this program](https://github.com/pierre-vignoles/telegram_send_messages) I made to increase the authority of your accounts.
+* During these 3 days minimum, use [this program](https://github.com/pierre-vignoles/telegram_send_messages) I made it to increase the authority of your accounts.

 ## Getting Started
 * You need one or multiple Telegram accounts.